Ziyi-Song-Stats/HSP/README.md

 ## Code

-The R scripts in the folder "Functions" are functions needed to run our HSP method.
+The R scripts in the folder `Functions` are functions needed to run our HSP method.

-* The script "HSP_Rcpp_Functions.cpp" calculates the probability of a given partition under Shrinkage Partition (SP) prior and simulate a new partition via SP prior given a base partition of the same vector of items.
+* The script `HSP_Rcpp_Functions.cpp` calculates the probability of a given partition under Shrinkage Partition (SP) prior and simulate a new partition via SP prior given a base partition of the same vector of items.

-* The script "HSP_MCMC_R_Functions.R" contain all the other functions needed for the posterior inference using our Hierarchical Shrinkage Partition (HSP) prior.
+* The script `HSP_MCMC_R_Functions.R` contain all the other functions needed for the posterior inference using our Hierarchical Shrinkage Partition (HSP) prior.

 Libraries: Rcpp, RcppArmaillo, MASS, mnormt, MCMCprecision, invgamma.